remiserriere/AVR-J1850-VPW/README.md

 * New lines (\r and \l if required) have been reorganized to math the ELM322 output.

 On top of that, some features have been improved or added:
+* A new "send direct" ATSD command allows you to send an entire message on the bus, where you can define the whole bytes of the message.
+The header will not be used.
+In other words you can send "ATSD24402f380201" to trigger the BCM Chime actuator, for example.
+However this command **does not support read nor wait for an answer form the target module**.
+It only sends a command.
+This can be usefull for flooding the bus, or triggering actuators without caring of the answer.
 * The "set header" ATSH command accepts 1-byte headers and automatically configures the chip to run in 1-byte mode,
   * Michael's original code would also require the "1-byte header" ATO command to be set to 1 as well.
 * This might only be matching my needs but... if ATSH XXyyzz is used to set a header and XX & 0x04 then the receiver address is set to the **second** byte of the header,